raquo/Laminar/README.md

 This lets you to build loosely coupled applications very easily.

 Having a stable reference to `myDiv` also simplifies your code significantly.
 If myDiv was a stream of divs instead, you'd need to engage in a potentially complex composition exercise to access the latest version of the element.
-Such useless complexity really adds up as your application grows, and avoiding needless complexity is one of _Laminar_'s most important goals.
+Such useless complexity really adds up as your application grows, and avoiding needless complexity is one of Laminar's most important goals.

 #### Available Receivers